 Using the Put-Call Ratio for Market Timing

-You can see the total put-call ratio from January 2019 through today in the graph below.
-The 120-day moving average is noted in red, with bullish and bearish parameters placed at 1 and 0.85, respectively.
-(Note: this is just a loose parameter, not a hard-and-fast rule.)
-When the ratio is around 0.85, it means there are much fewer puts relative to calls traded and the market may be overly bullish.
+The graph below shows you the total put-call ratio from January 2020 through today.
+The 120-day moving average is noted in red, with bullish and bearish parameters at 1 and 0.85, respectively.
+(Note: this is a loose parameter, not a hard-and-fast rule.)
+When the ratio is around 0.85, there are much fewer puts than calls traded, and the market may be overly bullish.
 Conversely, a ratio of 1 is well above the long-term average and may indicate an overly pessimistic sentiment.

 Action To Take

 After the put-call ratio moves beyond one of the boundaries, you may want to wait for confirmation of a turn in sentiment by waiting for the ratio to significantly correct from the boundary line.
-This may mean that you miss some of the initial change in sentiment, but it also helps avoid some of the false shifts indicated by the ratio.
+This may mean you miss some initial change in sentiment, but it also helps avoid some of the false shifts the ratio indicates.

 Looking at the chart, we can see the incredibly high levels in March of 2020.
-Understandably, many traders were making bearish bets against the market as it was falling during the Covid-19 selloff.
-However, as a contrarian indicator, this clearly would have been an excellent time for bullish investors to buy.
-Of course, we have the benefit of hindsight, because we know that the market went on an incredible run afterwards.
+Understandably, many traders made bearish bets against the market as it fell during the Covid-19 selloff.
+However, as a contrarian indicator, this would have been an excellent time for bullish investors to buy.
+Of course, we benefit from hindsight because we know the market went on an incredible run afterward.

-More recently, we can see the critical 0.85 level was breached recently.
-Today, the ratio sits at 0.75, below the moving average.
+More recently, the critical 0.85 level was breached several months ago, coinciding with a market rally.
+Today, the ratio is 0.95, roughly in line with the moving average.
 This indicates bullish sentiment in the market right now.
-Keep in mind, however, since the market has a long-term bullish bias, this may not necessarily mean it’s time to sell.
-Since this isn’t the kind of extreme sentiment we saw back in March of 2020, for example, it may be best to simply interpret this as a sign of caution for now.
+Keep in mind, however, that the market has a long-term bullish bias.
+So, this may not necessarily mean it’s time to sell.
+This isn’t the extreme sentiment we saw back in March of 2020.
+So, it may be best to simply interpret this as a neutral sign right now.